ScottHameed71/Data_Science_Storytelling_Using_SpotifyData/README.md

-# Data_Science_Storytelling_Using_SpotifyData
+# Data Science Storytelling Using Spotify Dataset
 In this project I will be using data analysis, hypothesis formulation, and data visualization to tell a story about the dataset.
+I will be using the Spotify dataset which comprises of 2,017 songs that have been downloaded from Spotify, accompanied by 16 distinct characteristics.
+These characteristics primarily pertain to song attributes such as tempo, energy, and danceability, among others.
+The target variable of interest is a binary indicator that represents whether a given song has been liked or disliked by a single user, denoted by 1 or 0, respectively.
+The aim of this study is to identify the song characteristics that exhibit predictability with respect to the user's likeability.